rzzzwilson/pymlac/README.md

 -h                            prints this help
 ```
 ```
--ptp <file>                   loads a file on to the papertape punch
+-ptp <file>                   loads a file on to the papertape punch device
 ```
 ```
--ptr <file>                   loads a file on to the papertape reader
+-ptr <file>                   loads a file on to the papertape reader device
 ```
 ```
 -r (<address> | pc)           executes from <address> or the current PC contents